sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* PlotBlur mode: diffuse out and slight fade, control is droplet pos, smoothing is palette entry for droplet
+* PlotBlur mode: diffuse out and slight fade, control is droplet pos, smoothing is palette entry for droplet ??
+Once plotted one frame at one pos, dont after that until pos moves again?
+ * Also just Blur mode?
+ * Droplet mode, every time control has a rising edge past 1/2, make a droplet ata random position
+* Vu meter mode with slowly falling peak indicator
 * ?
 Control usage for fade/fizzle background modes
 * Set DMX base channel from DIP switches
 * Support for 3 strips